-The circus was built next to a large villa (almost an imperial palace) belonging to Maxentius where he also built a mausoleum for his son.
-Because in 312 Maxentius was defeated by Emperor Constantine and he lost his life at Ponte Milvio it is thought that the circus was actually used only for the inauguration ceremonies.
+The circus was built next to a large villa (almost an imperial palace) where Maxentius erected a mausoleum for his son.
+Because in 312 he was defeated by Emperor Constantine at the Battle of Ponte Milvio, it is thought that the circus was actually used only for the inauguration ceremonies.

 Maxentius was acclaimed emperor in Rome in 306; he ruled only over Italy and parts of northern Africa; he had no military experience and he relied on his personal wealth to buy out the troops of his enemies; he also made use of his money to retain popularity in Rome by promoting the construction of many buildings: the villa and the circus were part of this policy.

 The eastern end of the circus built by Maxentius borders on a valley which today is known as Valle della Caffarella (a reference to Cardinal Scipione Borghese Caffarelli who owned it).
 At the time of Ancient Rome it was known as the valley of River Almo, a small stream which joined the Tiber south of Testaccio and also as the valley of Egeria, a nymph.

 The most elevated points of the valley offer views which are unspoiled by modern buildings, but few foreigners visit it.
 Access from Via Appia Antica is not very easy to find: a winding alley, which begins at Cappella di Reginald Pole and is flanked by high walls protecting the privacy of secluded villas, leads to this area which was opened to the public in the 1990s.

 Valle della Caffarella is by no means an Italian garden and because parts of it are still farmed or used for pasture, in some areas it has a rather forlorn aspect which recalls description of the Roman Campagna by travellers of the past.